kopfing/doku/nextcloud_install_centos8.md

 ```

 ### PHP-FPM
-PHP is a widely-used scripting language especially suited for Web development and can be embedded into HTML.
+PHP is a widely-used scripting language especially suited for Web development and can be embedded into HTML.<br/>
 PHP-FPM is a FastCGI process manager.

 Install PHP and related modules and start PHP-FPM